FastDSAC: Unlocking the Potential of Maximum Entropy RL in High-Dimensional Humanoid Control: Preliminaries

-\textbf{Maximum Entropy Reinforcement Learning.} To encourage robust exploration, we adopt the maximum entropy framework \citep{haarnoja2018soft}.
-Instead of maximizing the scalar cumulative return, the agent learns a policy $\pi(\cdot|s)$ that maximizes the expected return augmented by an entropy term:
+\textbf{Maximum Entropy Reinforcement Learning.} To encourage exploration, we adopt the maximum entropy framework \citep{haarnoja2018soft}.
+Instead of solely maximizing scalar returns, the agent learns a policy $\pi(\cdot|s)$ optimizing the expected return augmented by an entropy term: